 Beard Hair Transplant

-We have some good news for you: the treatment of beard loss is no longer limited to temporary solutions such as finasteride or minoxidil.
+We have some good news for you: the treatment of beard loss is no longer limited to temporary solutions such as minoxidil.
 A beard transplant is a permanent solution.

 Regardless of whether it is a three-day beard, a full beard or an upper lip beard – those who are suffering from hair loss and who desperately want to have strong and healthy facial hair are in good hands with this professional procedure.
 They finally regain their youthful freshness and no longer have to unwillingly reach for the razor to hide bald spots.